MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-data-warehouse-introduction.md

 ms.author: scbradl
 author: bradleyschacht
 ms.topic: tutorial
-ms.date: 5/9/2023
+ms.date: 5/23/2023
 ---

 # Data warehouse tutorial introduction

-Microsoft Fabric provides a one-stop shop for all the analytical needs for every enterprise.
+[!INCLUDE [product-name](../includes/product-name.md)] provides a one-stop shop for all the analytical needs for every enterprise.
 It covers the complete spectrum of services including data movement, data lake, data engineering, data integration and data science, real time analytics, and business intelligence.
 With Fabric, there's no need to stitch together different services from multiple vendors.
 Instead, the customer enjoys an end-to-end, highly integrated, single comprehensive product that is easy to understand, onboard, create and operate.
 No other product on the market offers the breadth, depth, and level of integration that Fabric offers.
 Additionally, Microsoft Purview is included by default in every tenant to meet compliance and governance needs.

 [!INCLUDE [preview-note](../includes/preview-note.md)]